-The affirmative vote of the holders of a majority of shares present (either in person or by proxy) and entitled to vote on the proposal will be required to approve this Proposal 3.
-Abstentions will have the same effect as negative votes.
-Broker non-votes are counted towards a quorum but are not counted for any purpose in determining whether this Proposal 3 has been approved.
+To be approved, this Proposal 2 must receive "For" votes from the holders of a majority of shares present in person or represented by proxy and entitled to vote on the proposal.
+Abstentions will have the same effect as "Against" votes.
+Broker non-votes are counted towards a quorum but are not counted for any purpose in determining whether this Proposal 2 has been approved.